-Finally, to celebrate the French language, "language of Molière", as part of the next week of the French language and the Francophonie (12 - 20 March), a "Francophone" dictation inspired by "L'Avare" will be broadcast on all French-language radio stations in the world.
-The comedian Michel Boujenah will be the godfather of this edition.
+Finally, to celebrate the French language, "language of Molière", as part of the next week of the French language and the Francophonie (12 - 20 March), a "francophone" dictation inspired by "L'Avare" will be broadcast on all French-language radio stations in the world.
+Actor Michel Boujenah will be the sponsor of this edition.

 Multiple, generous and creative, this program will allow all our fellow citizens to celebrate Molière as it should this year.